akiomiyao/tif/README.md

      If you do not have reference genome sequnce, try tif_flanking.pl.
      tif_flanking outputs flanking sequence of transposon insertion in fasta format.
      Run without argument, help will be shown.

-- New script tif.pl is implemented.
-(2019-03-19)

-     *e.g.* perl tif.pl ref.fasta TGTTAAATATATATACA TTGCAAGTTAGTTAAGA
-     First argument is the path of reference sequence with multi-fasta format.
-     Second argument is the head sequence of transposon.
-     Third argument is the tail sequence of transposon.
-     All short reads (*e.g* name_r1.fastq, name_r2.fastq) in './read' directory will be analyzed.
-     Run without argument, help will be shown.

-     This version does not depend on BLAST search.
-Search script was included in tif.pl.
-     tip.pl is upward compatible with tif2.pl.

 - TIF is a powerful tool.
      Sensitive detection of pre-integration intermediates of long terminal repeat retrotransposons in crop plants
      Jungnam Cho, Matthias Benoit, Marco Catoni, Hajk-Georg Drost, Anna Brestovitsky, Matthijs Oosterbeek, Jerzy Paszkowski